almetica/almetica-launcher/README.md

 ## Requirements

 Visual Studio 2019 Community Edition+.
-Written in .NET CORE C#.
+Written in .NET Core C#.

+## Building

+This is a standard .NET Core project.
+The single file executable creation is enabled by default, so you should use a publish executable.
+The 32bit client of TERA needs a 32bit launcher.
+The 64bit client of TERA will need a 64bit launcher later on.

+The builds that we distribute are self contained.

 ## Configuration

-Configure the launcher with the help of the provided configuration file (configure.json).
+Configure the launcher with the help of the provided configuration file (Configuration.json).

 You need to set at least the address of the server and may optionally set the standard username and password to use (for development).

+Possible values for the language are:
+ - EUR = English with the EU client
+ - USA = English with the US client
+ - FRA = French with the EU client
+ - GER = German with the EU client

 ## Running

-Copy the following files into the client folder (the folder with the Binares, Engine and S1Game folder as well as the version.txt/ini file):
+Copy the following file into the client folder (the folder with the Binares, Engine and S1Game folder as well as the version.txt/ini file):

  - AlmeticaLauncher.exe

- -
+The file is including all dependencies.

 ## Protocol Description